 The time may have come for you to step into the role of caring for your aging parents.
 You have noticed that they are not able to do what they used to do and you’re concerned about their safety.
 Perhaps they have fallen or you are noticing that they can’t

-You may have started noticing that your parents are having challenges when it comes to the maintenance of their home or other daily living activities.
-Here are three steps you can use to have a meaningful and helpful conversation with your parents.
+You may have started noticing that your loved ones are having challenges when it comes to the maintenance of their home or other daily living activities.
+They may be struggling with lawn and yard maintenance, or going up and down stairs.
+Perhaps they are struggling with cooking and cleaning.
+If

 When your aging parents are not ready to move but you are noticing some challenges, here are a few things you can do to help them continue to live safely in their home.

-Continuing the series in helping our parents and aging loved ones to make the decision to downsize and/or move, this video covers the five key things to consider before downsizing.
-Remember, you do not have to do it alone.
-We are here to help.
+Continuing the series in helping our parents and aging loved ones make the decision to downsize and/or move, this video covers the five key things to consider before downsizing.

 You want to help your parents live safely in their home.
 You also know it may be time for them to downsize to a smaller home or retirement residence.
 How can you help when your aging parents refuse your help?